tsinghua-fib-lab/GenNet_Bench/README.md

 # Welcome to the GenNet Repository

-This is the implement of NeurIPS'24 "GenNet: A Generative AI-Driven Mobile Network Simulator for Multi-Objective Network Optimization"
+This is the implement of ICLR'25 "GenNet: A Generative AI-Driven Mobile Network Simulator for Multi-Objective Network Optimization with RL"

 # File Description